prajitdas/AutoInstallerApp/README.md

-# AutoInstallerApp
+# Auto Installer App
 App to automate the process of installation for apps

-This app is being created to easily download apps for experiments for Mithril.
+This app is being created to easily download apps for experiments for [Mithril](https://github.com/Ebiquity/mithril)